kamermanpr/ADVANCE-pain-variability/README.md

 - In the _Files_ tab on the lower right panel of RStudio, click **Upload**, located the zip file you downloaded and the click **OK**.
 The zip file will be uploaded and will automatically unzip, giving you access to all the content, including the analysis scripts, for the project.

+- In the _Files_ tab, double-click the **ADVANCE-pain-variability.Rproj** file to ensure all the working directories are in order before running any of the scripts.

-**Note:** The first time you _knit_ one of the _Rmd_ files, the genertation of the PDF output will take some time as _tinyTex_ will install all the required _LaTeX_ packages for generating PDF documents.
+**Note:** The first time you _knit_ one of the _Rmd_ files, the generation of the PDF output will take some time as _tinyTex_ will install all the required _LaTeX_ packages for generating PDF documents.

 #### Shutting down